 Eligible faculty employees may request a fee waiver to attend CSU classes.
 Under this voluntary program, registration fees are reduced for a maximum of two approved CSU courses per semester.
 To be approved, classes must be job-related or part of an individual career development plan.

 Eligible faculty may transfer fee waiver benefits to a dependent including spouse, domestic partner or dependent child.
 For dependents, CSU fees are waived for a maximum of two classes or six units, whichever is greater.
-For application forms and information on eligibility visit the Employee Benefits page at www.csustan.edu/HR or call the Office of Faculty Affairs at Ext.
-6730.
+For application forms and information on eligibility visit the Employee Benefits page at www.csustan.edu/HR or call the Human Resource Benefits Unit at ext.
+3351.

 Death of an Employee